Arij-Aziz/Sieve-majorant-improvement/README.md

     mass(ν)² · ‖ν‖₂²  ≥  |S|⁴ / N

-No Fourier hypothesis required.
-Complementary to the restriction *upper* bounds of Green–Tao (2006) and Bera–Viswanadham (2025), which go in the opposite direction and require Fourier hypotheses.
-Instantiated for the Selberg majorant:
+Proved from Cauchy–Schwarz and pointwise domination alone.
+The proof is elementary and does not use Fourier analysis.
+Instantiated for the Selberg
+majorant:

     mass(ν)² · ‖ν‖₂²  ≥  (dm − m)⁴ / (dm)

+Combined with the baseline upper bound from Theorem 1:

+    (dm − m)⁴ / (dm)  ≤  mass(ν)² · ‖ν‖₂²  <  (dm)³

+The Selberg majorant lies strictly inside this interval.
+This is a numerical fact about the single-prime construction, not a characterization.

-**Theorem 3 — Kinetic Propagation** (`Core/KineticPropagation.lean`)
+**Theorem 3 — Kinetic Propagation**
+(`Core/KineticPropagation.lean`)

 If two multiplicative sieve density functions f, g satisfy |f(p) − g(p)| ≤ ε at every sieving prime, then for squarefree d with ω(d) = k prime factors each bounded by M:

     |f(d) − g(d)|  ≤  ε · k · M^(k−1)

-Pointwise, exact, no big-O. The partial Euler products and arithmetic H-functional are correspondingly stable under the same perturbation.
+Pointwise, exact, no big-O. The partial Euler products and arithmetic H-functional are correspondingly stable.
+This result holds for arbitrary multiplicative functions and is independent of the Selberg construction.

-## Limitations

-- The concrete instantiations of Theorems 1 and 2 apply to the single-prime model only.
-Theorems 2 and 3 in abstract form are fully general.
-- `Future/` is scaffolding for future work and is not part of the proof chain.
-  Two entries in `Future/Applications/` are explicitly marked `AssumedForProgram` in `AssumptionsRegistry.lean`.
-- The restriction lower bound is not tight for the Selberg majorant.
-- The quadratic form identity does not generalize to multiple sieving primes without additional work.
+**Theorem 4 — Quadratic Form Stability**
+(`Core/Weights/QuadFormStability.lean`)

+The Selberg quadratic form Q(λ, f) = Σ_{d,e} λ_d · λ_e / f(lcm(d,e))
+is Lipschitz in f: if the kinetic propagation bound of Theorem 3 controls
+|f(n) − g(n)| at every squarefree n, then

+    |Q(λ, f) − Q(λ, g)|  ≤  explicit double sum in ε

+This is the proof-chain connection between Theorems 1 and 3: the quadratic form whose value is identified in Theorem 1 is stable under exactly the perturbations controlled by Theorem 3.
+Without this theorem, the connection between Theorems 1 and 3 is narrative only.

 ## Scope of Novelty

 We are not aware of the following appearing in the literature in this form:

-1. The pointwise Lipschitz bound of Theorem 3 in Iwaniec–Kowalski, Tao's 254A
-   notes, Ford's sieve notes, or Mathlib's `SelbergSieve`.
+1. The pointwise Lipschitz bound of Theorem 3 stated explicitly in Iwaniec–Kowalski, Tao's 254A notes, Ford's sieve notes, or Mathlib's `SelbergSieve`.
-2. The abstract restriction lower bound of Theorem 2 without a Fourier hypothesis.
-3. The machine-verified identity `‖ν‖₂²/N = Q(λ)` with explicit dual improvement.
+2. The machine-verified identity `‖ν‖₂²/N = Q(λ)` with explicit dual
-4. The simultaneous-constraints framing: the interval `(dm−m)⁴/dm ≤ mass²·‖ν‖₂² < (dm)³` as the combined consequence of
-   Theorems 1 and 2 applied to the same object.
+   improvement in the single-prime model.
+3. `Nat.Squarefree.lcm` as a named lemma in Mathlib (absent as of v4.28.0).
+4. The Lipschitz stability of the Selberg quadratic form as a machine- verified theorem (Theorem 4).

+We make no claim to have surveyed all literature exhaustively, and we do not claim novelty for the restriction lower bound (Theorem 2), which is a straightforward consequence of Cauchy–Schwarz.

 ## Axiom Audit

-All 13 main theorems verified with `#print axioms` (see `RequestProject/Audit.lean`):
+All 18 theorems verified with `#print axioms` (see `RequestProject/Audit.lean`):

 ```
+── Theorem 1 ────────────────────────────────────────────────────────────────
 selbergComparison_massImprovement       → [propext, Classical.choice, Quot.sound]
 sieveMajorant_l2_improvement            → [propext, Classical.choice, Quot.sound]
 selbergComparison_dual_improvement      → [propext, Classical.choice, Quot.sound]
 sieveMajorant_l2NormSq_eq_selbergForm   → [propext, Classical.choice, Quot.sound]

+── Theorem 2 ────────────────────────────────────────────────────────────────
 restriction_lower_bound                 → [propext, Classical.choice, Quot.sound]
 sieve_additive_energy_lower             → [propext, Classical.choice, Quot.sound]
 restriction_lower_bound_zero_mode       → [propext, Classical.choice, Quot.sound]

+── Theorem 3 ────────────────────────────────────────────────────────────────
 perturbation_propagates                 → [propext, Classical.choice, Quot.sound]
 eulerProduct_stability                  → [propext, Classical.choice, Quot.sound]
 sieveH_stable                           → [propext, Classical.choice, Quot.sound]

+── Instantiations ───────────────────────────────────────────────────────────
 selberg_concrete_restriction_bound      → [propext, Classical.choice, Quot.sound]
 selberg_additive_energy_explicit        → [propext, Classical.choice, Quot.sound]
 selberg_mass_energy_interval            → [propext, Classical.choice, Quot.sound]

+── Theorem 4 ────────────────────────────────────────────────────────────────
+Nat.Squarefree.lcm                      → [propext, Classical.choice, Quot.sound]
+inv_diff_bound                          → [propext, Classical.choice, Quot.sound]
+quadForm_term_diff                      → [propext, Classical.choice, Quot.sound]
+quadForm_term_bound                     → [propext, Classical.choice, Quot.sound]
+quadForm_kinetic_stability              → [propext, Classical.choice, Quot.sound]
 ```

 Zero `sorry`.
 Classical logic only.